hughbris/grav-theme-receptarr/README.md

 In Receptarr, you have few unique features which you can configure easily:

-### Theme colours
+### Theme colours and shades

-You can modify the theme's colours in either the theme configuration YAML file or in the Admin plugin web front end.
+You can modify the theme's colours and shading/opacity in either the theme configuration YAML file or in the Admin plugin web front end.
 Defaults are provided and sourced from the source Receptar theme.

 Examples: